mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 }
 {% endhighlight %}

+When we assign an object to the innerHTML property Chrome calls `toString` on that objects and assigns the result.

 Now when we call code that's unaware of our string wrappers the calls will still (mostly) work.

-### Call stacks and source maps

-Because Babel modifies the source code, the line and column numbers in the captured call stack refer to the converted code, not the original code.

-Luckily Babel generates a source map that lets us convert the call from to refer to the original code.
-FromJS uses [StackTrace.JS](http://www.mattzeunert.com/2016/07/07/resolving-minified-production-stacktrace.html) to handle the source mapping logic.

 ### Writing the Babel plugin

-I won't go into too much detail about this, but the example below shoudl give you a basic idea.
+I won't go into too much detail about this, but the example below should give you a basic idea of how this works.

 Babel allows you to specify "visitors" for certain types in the JavaScript parse tree.
 The function below is called for every string literal that Babel finds in the original code.